-A few years ago, the team behind Exhibit Farm figured out a way to make some really convincing artificial corn stalks.
+A few years ago, the team behind Exhibit Farm figured out how to make some really convincing artificial corn stalks.

 Why artificial corn?
 We’ll tell you why.